-When you are preparing to meet with a notary, you must gather all the documents that require notarization.
-It would help if you waited to sign them until you were in front of the notary.
+When preparing to meet with a notary, you must gather all the documents that require notarization.
+It is best to wait to sign them until you are in front of the notary.
 For some documents, you have to acknowledge your signature before a notary.
-But for others, you will need to sign in the notary’s presence.
+But for others, you must sign in the notary’s presence.

-Be sure to have a current form of identification (driver’s license, passport, or identification card) handy when meeting with a notary public.
+Bring a current form of identification (driver’s license, passport, or identification card) when meeting with a notary public.
 The notary will need this identification to ensure that you are who you say you are.
 You should contact the notary ahead of time to ask if they need any additional paperwork or identification.

 Why would I need a notary?

 You might need notary services for a variety of legal documents.
-In most states, certain sensitive legal documents must be notarized.
+In most states, certain sensitive legal documents require notarization.
 This ensures that the person signing the document is who they say they are.
-Some examples of documents that may need notarization include:
+Some examples of documents that may need notarization include the following:

 - Living Wills